 (1) In accordance with K.S.A.
 76-715, the Board has authorized each state university chief executive officer to make all employee appointment decisions at his or her institution.
 The chief executive officer may delegate that authority.
 Each faculty and staff appointment must be approved by the chief executive officer or the chief executive officer's designee.
-The Board delegates to each chief executive officer the authority to appoint unclassified employees and to establish salaries for individual unclassified employees within the authorization provided by the Legislature and within any general guidelines issued by the Board.
+The Board delegates to each chief executive officer the authority to appoint employees and to establish salaries for individual employees within the authorization provided by the Legislature and within any general guidelines issued by the Board.

 (2) Provosts, vice presidents or executive vice chancellors, and deans shall serve at the pleasure of the university chief executive officer shall designate a chief financial officer for the university, who shall serve at the pleasure of the university chief executive officer.
-Other university administrative staff positions may be designated as positions that serve at the pleasure of the chief executive officer or at the pleasure of the chief executive officer's designee: provided, however, that such will and pleasure designation is stated in the administrator's written annual notice of appointment.
-The Board shall be notified of the appointment of any provost, vice president, executive vice chancellor, chief financial officer, or other position that reports directly to the university chief executive officer.
+Other university administrative staff positions may be designated as positions that serve at the pleasure of the chief executive officer or at the pleasure of the chief executive officer's designee: provided, however, that such will and pleasure designation is stated in the administrator's written notice of appointment.
+The Board shall be notified of the appointment of any provost, vice president, executive officer.
 Such notice shall be given after the appointment occurs and prior to its announcement.
-The Board shall be notified of the departure of any provost, vice president, executive officer of the departure of any provost, vice president, executive officer of the departure of any provost, vice president, executive officer of the departure of any provost, vice president, executive officer becomes aware of the departure or planned departure.
+The Board shall be notified of the departure of any provost, vice president, executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer, or other position that reports directly to the university chief executive officer becomes aware of the departure or planned departure.